BharatGuturi/Big-Data-ETL/README.md

 To perform the ETL process completely in the cloud and upload a DataFrame to an RDS instance.

 # Instructions
-1)  To execute the project follow the below commands: git clone https://github.com/BharatGuturi/Big-Data-ETL.git
+1)  To execute the project follow the below commands for the files "part_one_reviews_us_Software" and "part_one_reviews_us_Grocery": git clone https://github.com/BharatGuturi/Big-Data-ETL.git

 2)  Create an AWS account.